 Building Artifacts with a Custom Build Script

-This page describes building Skaffold artifacts using a custom build script, which builds images using buildpacks.
-Buildpacks enable building language-based containers from source code, without the need for a Dockerfile.
+This page describes building Skaffold artifacts using a custom build script, which builds images using ko. ko builds containers from Go source code, without the need for a Dockerfile or even installing Docker.

 Before you begin